mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ## Parser

-As already mentioned a program in this language is simply a statement, so the main parser should basically only parse a statement.
+As already mentioned, a program in this language is simply a statement, so the main parser should basically only parse a statement.
 But remember to take care of initial whitespace — our parsers only get rid of whitespace after the tokens!